-Through a generous grant from the Qatar Foundation International, Concordia Language Villages is pleased to offer two Professional Development Workshops for Teachers of Arabic, at our beautiful Russian and Finnish Language Village facilities near Bemidji, Minn.
+Through a generous grant from the Qatar Foundation International, Concordia Language Villages is pleased to offer two Professional Development Workshops for Teachers of Arabic, online (Fall 2020) and at our beautiful Finnish Language Village facilities (Spring 2021) near Bemidji, Minn.
 This project will bring together K-16 Arabic language teachers from across the United States in two exciting opportunities to participate in professional development programs this year.
-The 2018-2019 workshop theme is High-Leverage Teaching Practices.
+The 2020-2021 workshop series theme is Learner Engagement through Intercultural Citizenship.
 Preference will be given to K-16 teachers of Arabic from the U.S. Midwest, but all teachers of Arabic language and culture are welcome to apply.

 Learner Engagement through Intercultural Citizenship Workshop Series Description

 This year's workshop series builds on the 2019-2020 theme of Intercultural Communicative Competence (ICC), adding the concept of Intercultural Citizenship to the ICC model.
 "Teaching Intercultural Citizenship provides a pathway toward positioning language programs where students experience viable and purposeful learning that has long-lasting impact on their personal and ultimately professional aspirations." (p. ix Teaching Intercultural Citizenship Across the Curriculum).
 The fall workshop opens with a discussion of the definition of Intercultural Citizenship and how it completes the model of ICC, emphasizing purposeful use of the target language.

 This discussion draws on the ideas in Teaching Intercultural Citizenship Across the Curriculum (2019) by Wagner, Cardetti, and Byram.
 Dr. Manuela Wagner, guest presenter, will explain how Intercultural Citizenship adds the critical element of action to engage learners in meaningful interactions in the target language.